chibui191/dsc-project-template/README.md

 ## Conclusions

-Although the final model has achieved very high performance scores across the board (Accuracy, Recall, as well as Precision), Grad-CAM has showed us that the model is still picking up some regions outside the lungs area.
+Although the final model has achieved very high performance scores across the board (Accuracy, Recall, as well as Precision), Grad-CAM has showed us that the model is still picking up some regions outside the lungs area to identify Pneumonia.

 Rather than purely pursuing better metric scores, it'd be best to take advantage of experts' domain knowledge, and have these Grad-CAM outputs reviewed by clinicians and radiologists who can provide input on whether or not the model has identified correct/potential regions the chest area that might be indicators of Pneumonia.

 ### Next Steps

 In the future I would want to consider incorporating Object Detection/Localization into the models so that the output would not only be whether or not the X-ray exhibit abnormal pulmonary patterns typically observed in Pneumonia, but also the location of the identified patterns.
 However, this types of tasks usually requires data that have been labeled with bounding boxes or similar annotations, which could be very labor intensive and costly.

+Furthermore, there's potential in developing models that can assist in classifying responsible pathogens for Pneumonia.